naveenreddiedodla/Smart-Switch/5_Report/README.md

 ### domestic activities more convenient, comfortable, secure and economical.
 These switches can be controlled remotely.
 It   saves   energy   and   makes   the   operation   of   assorted   accessories of home application   additional   convenient.
 It involves the automatic dominance of electrical devices in homes or perhaps remotely through wireless communication.
 ## 1.2 Features:
 ### It shall  connect to the internet via your home/office network.
-### It shall be anonline grid, they can be accessed from anywhere.
+### It shall be an online grid, they can be accessed from anywhere.
 ### It shall be included reading the state of the switch(on/off) from wherever you are.
 ### It shall  control the functionality of the switch via an app(remote access).
-### It shall be  controlled and accessed digitally you can automate tasks based on time, occupancy of the home/office or set up a recurring schedule.
+### It shall be  controlled and accessed digitally you can automate tasks based on time.
-### It shall have one smart switch in your setup, they can be controlled together say, to turn off the lights and draw the curtains when you are ready for bed.
+### It shall have one smart switch in your setup, they can be controlled together say, wheather the status of the power is turned on or off.